abertschi/ad-free/README.md

 ### Ad detection
 Advertisement detectors are modularized into implementations of [AdDetectable](./app/src/main/java/ch/abertschi/adump/detector/AdDetectable.kt).
 An instance of `AdDetectable` can determine if a track being played is a Spotify advertisement or not.

-Ad Free registers an [NotificationListenerService](https://developer.android.com/reference/android/service/notification/NotificationListenerService.html) an is therefore able to parse all incoming notifications on Android.
+Ad Free registers an [NotificationListenerService](https://developer.android.com/reference/android/service/notification/NotificationListenerService.html) and is therefore able to parse all incoming notifications on Android.
 Notifications shown by Spotify are parsed by implementations of `AdDetectable`:

 - `SpotifyTitleDetector`:
 Detector which parses Spotify notifications for the keyword _Spotify_.
 This keyword is present in most advertisements.
 In order to avoid false positives, an notification action is provided to unblock wrongly detected advertisements.